ClaireLyu/2020-Winter/README.md

-### This is the repository containing my personal projects involving data visualization and wrangling.
+### This is the repository containing my personal projects involving data visualization and data wrangling.